See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 In all cases, students are supervised directly by clinical educators who are licensed in the state of Missouri and certified by the American Speech-Language-Hearing Association.
 Supervision is provided at a minimum 25% of the time per student per client.
 This percentage of supervision time may be adjusted upward at the discretion of the supervisor.

 During speech, language, or hearing therapy assignments, students are responsible for following a prescribed treatment plan, submitting weekly lesson plans, completing weekly summary notes ("SOAP" notes), communicating with the client or caregiver/parent through regular conferences, conducting each therapy session, investigating and applying evidence-based practice guidelines, and maintaining professional behavior at all times.

-Finally, in all clinical practice, students are expected to fully abide by the ASHA Code of Ethics, exhibit professional behavior, to remain within the scope of practice of Speech-Language Pathology, and to document all clinical activities and clinical clock hours obtained.
+Finally, in all clinical practice, students are expected to fully abide by the ASHA Code of Ethics, exhibit professional behavior, remain within the scope of practice of Speech-Language Pathology, and document all clinical activities and clinical clock hours obtained.

 Questions regarding clinical practicum may be directed to the Clinic Coordinator.
 Various guidelines and forms pertaining to clinical practicum may be accessed from the links below.